wendy127green/SFG/SFG/README.md

 ## Introduction
-This is the code for DSFG.
+This is the code for SFG.
 For more details, please refer to our paper.

 Code has been tested with Python 3.6 and MXNet 1.5.